hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_permissions.rst

 The first method is configuring a validator to only accept batches and transactions from predefined transactors that are loaded from a local validator config file.
-Once the validator is configured the list of allowed transactors is immutable while the validator is running.
+Once the validator is configured, the list of allowed transactors is immutable while the validator is running.
 This set of permissions are only enforced when receiving a batch from a connected client, but not when receiving a batch from a peer on the network.